candoumbe/DataFilters/README.md

 ```
 **_<a href='#' id='or-expression'>Or</a>_**

+Use the pipe character `|`  to combine multiple expressions using logical AND operator
 Search for `vigilante` resources where the value of the `nickname` property either starts with `"Bat"` or
 ends with `"man"`
 | Query string          | JSON                                                                                                                                    |